Pathfinder - The Cleric Handbook

 - Imbue with Spell Ability: Put this on an ally so you have a backup healer, or let them cast buffs with range of "Self Only" on themselves.

 - Magic Weapon, Greater: One of my favorite buffs.
 This will save you a fortune, but you'll still need to spend gold if you want interesting weapon abilities.
+Unfortunately you get it a spell level later than wizards.

 - Path of Glory, Greater: In-combat healing is usually a bad idea, but I want to mention this spell as an alternative to Cure Critical Wounds.
 Cure Critical heals 4d8+CL hit points to one creature.
 That's an average of 18+CL (minimum 25 at CL 7).
 Greater Path of Glory heals up to 5 times your CL to as many creatures as you can fit into 4 squares, easily healing parties of any reasonable size.
 Creatures in squares created after the initial casting will be healed less, but that's really not the point.
 At CL that's 35 points of healing to everyone in your party.
 As you gain levels and 4th-level spells become less critical, this will become an excellent and reliable source of hit point restoration when you need a lot of healing and don't want to chew through your wand of cure light wounds.